 Most any pay that you receive upon your termination is considered taxable income.
 This applies to any sick pay or accrued paid time off that your employer includes in your payment.

-Of note, any unemployment compensation you may receive from federal or state governments is also considered taxable income.
+Any unemployment compensation you may receive from federal or state governments is also considered taxable income.

 What Types of Taxes Do I Have To Pay?